2025–26 Maltese Premier League

-The 2025–26 Maltese Premier League (referred to as the YoHealth Malta Premier for sponsorship reasons) is the 111st season of top-flight league football in Malta.
-The season began on 16 August 2025 and will end in May 2026. Ħamrun Spartans entered the season as defending champions having won their eleventh Premier League title in the previous season, their third consecutive one.
+The 2025–26 Maltese Premier League (referred to as the YoHealth Malta Premier for sponsorship reasons) was the 111th season of top-flight league football in Malta.
+The season began on 16 August 2025 and concluded with the final of the final four on 16 May 2026. Ħamrun Spartans entered the season as defending champions having won their eleventh Premier League title in the previous season, their third consecutive one.

 Teams

 Twelve teams are competing in the league: the top ten teams from the previous season and two teams promoted from the Challenge League.